cayaahmet/Ahmet_Caya_Programming_CourseWork/Learning_Journal.md

 <br/><br/>
 14/11/2023
 <br/><br/>
 I discovered a neat tool in Unity that helps decide the amount of cash players earn randomly.
 This feature injected an element of surprise and excitement into the game, making it more enjoyable and unpredictable.
+(UnityEngine.Random)
 <br/><br/>
 21/11/2023
 <br/><br/>